python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

     Using Git: https://pythondiscord.com/pages/contributing/working-with-git/
 ---

-Pages, which include guides, articles and other static content are stored in markdown files in the `site` repository on Github.
+Pages, which include guides, articles, and other static content, are stored in markdown files in the `site` repository on Github.
 If you are interested in writing or modifying pages seen here on the site, follow the steps below.

 For further assistance and help with contributing pages, send a message to the `#dev-contrib` channel in the Discord server!